lehuygiang28/vphim/README.md

 ## How does it work?

 VePhim doesn't store movies on its own servers.
 Instead, it finds movies from other places on the internet and streams them to you.
 This way, you get to watch a huge variety of movies without buffering or waiting.
+It's like having a library of movies in your own home.

+VePhim is built with a combination of React, Next.js, and Nest.js.
+It uses GraphQL for its API and MongoDB for its database.
+The website is designed to be user-friendly and easy to navigate, with a clean and modern interface.
+You can search for movies by title, genre, or actor, and save your favorites for later.
+VePhim also has an AI-powered search feature that helps you find the perfect movie based on your preferences.

 ## What's special about VePhim?